mitjans/nuxt-posthog/README.md

    });
    ```

 That's it!
-You can now use Posthog in your Nuxt app ✨
+You can now use PostHog in your Nuxt app ✨

 ## Development